 Every month you will pay back some of the money you borrowed, as well as the interest.
-At the end of your mortgage term, assuming you have met all the mortgage payments, you will have paid off your mortgage in full.
+At the end of your mortgage term, assuming you have met all the mortgage payments, you will have paid off your mortgage in full - oh the dream!

 This type of mortgage tracks the Bank of England base rate, so the interest rate charged is the base rate, plus an agreed margin (an additional rate).
 Therefore, your mortgage repayments will fluctuate as and when the base rate changes.

 Your mortgage is linked to a savings account or perhaps a current account.
-The amount you have in these accounts will be offset against your outstanding mortgage balance.
+The amount you have in these accounts will be deducted from your outstanding mortgage balance.
 This means you’ll pay less interest, as you only pay interest on the outstanding mortgage amount.
 However, you’re unlikely to earn interest on your savings which are offset.

-Once your fixed rate has come to an end, you will fall onto a standard-variable rate.
-These payments will rise and fall at the lender’s discretion but traditionally will track the Bank of England’s base rate.
+Once your fixed rate comes to an end, you’ll fall onto a standard variable rate, known as SVR.
+SVR payments will rise and fall at the lender’s discretion, but traditionally they track the Bank of England’s base rate.
 For instance, if the base rate goes up, your mortgage payments will follow.
 If the base rate goes down, so will your mortgage payments.

-Our mortgage advisers will listen to your needs, understand your circumstances and help find the right mortgage for you.
-Your initial appointment with us is free, so please don’t hesitate to get in touch for further mortgage advice.
+Our advisers will listen to your needs and help find the right type of mortgage for you.
+Your initial appointment is free, so get in touch with us today.

 Your home may be repossessed if you do not keep up repayments on your mortgage.